 Most long-range maritime navigation is now performed with radio navigation systems.
 The granddaddy of them all is "LORAN", developed during World War II for air and sea navigation.
 Although LORAN remained in service to the end of the 20th century and was complemented by other radio navigation systems, LORAN is now more or less obsolete, its function being performed by the GPS navigation satellite system.
 [END OF SET 12]START | PREV | NEXT

-* PHONE PHREAKING: WIRED magazine likes to provide coverage about the cybercrime underground, and an article published on the WIRED Online site ("Teenage Hacker Is Blind, Brash And In The Crosshairs Of The FBI" by Kevin Poulson) took a look at "phone phreaks", the hackers who like to penetrate the phone system.
+* PHONE PHREAKING: WIRED magazine likes to provide coverage about the cybercrime underground, and an article published on WIRED.com ("Teenage Hacker Is Blind, Brash And In The Crosshairs Of The FBI" by Kevin Poulson) took a look at "phone phreaks", the hackers who like to penetrate the phone system.

 Phone phreaking is nothing new; it's been around for decades, by cybercrime standards it's ancient.
 It's been overshadowed by spamming and computer malware attacks, but it's still alive and well, as demonstrated by a phone call picked up by the El Paso County, Colorado, sheriff's office on 1 May 2005.
 The call was apparently from the Colorado Springs home of Richard Gasper, a security screener at the municipal airport.
 The caller said he had taken the family hostage: "I will shoot.
 I'm not afraid.
 I will shoot, and then I will kill myself, because I don't care."
 The police raided the house, holding Gaspar for 90 minutes while they searched the house and found nothing wrong, just an alarmed family that was wondering what was going on.